tmuzaffa/Capstone/README.md

   -	value ( monetary value of the transaction)

 month_data.csv:
-- Month data csv can be found at this onedrive link >>https://sfuca0-my.sharepoint.com/:x:/g/personal/tmuzaffa_sfu_ca/ERb7ZuA8zKJNnoZ7pzq2NzgB9jANzWcQoCm-Eg5LEuaWZg?e=wkGhrp
+- Month data csv can be found at this google drive link >> https://drive.google.com/open?id=1xBSCFzOz3u4_acn9XshoDW1qZzMCU0SB
 - This was created after feature engineerig, and running data on the model

 new_profile.csv: